 Kenneth R. Rosen travels the world to write in-depth stories about the impact of major geopolitical issues and conflict on individual lives.
-He is writing a book about the Arctic for Simon & Schuster for publication in 2026.
+He is a 2025 Ira A. Lipman Fellow at Columbia University.

 Rosen received the 2022 Kurt Schork Freelance Award for his reporting from Ukraine, Syria, and Malta, which the judges called “courageous multifaceted investigative work.”